markusressel/xs1-api-client/README.rst

 device configurations are accessible via the HTTP API at any time - even when there is nothing configured for a specific device id/number.

-To check if a device has been configured in the XS1 web interface call:
+To check if a device has been configured (and enabled) in the XS1 web interface call:

 ::